diggedypomme/Kindlefusion/README.md

 - Manual search in Stable diffusion and Unsplash for a given search term
 - Mobile phone camera in the form of a local html file which passes an image directly to the kindle

+A personal project but it might be of interest to others too.
+I will likely also use it (without the checking for highlights) as a picture frame that can change based on voice inputs.
+I have another project that us set up for adding and displaying notes / to do lists, and may look at may look at merging that in at a later date.

 **Disclaimer: This project is a work in progress and may contain bugs or incomplete features.
 My concerns currently would be the effect of constantly checking the clippings file, or the risk potentially filling up a kindle with images.
 Very open to suggestions or advice with this**